HarryisCoder/Mobius/README.md

 Mobius is designed to be an mobile app that will reward good driving behavior with insurance discounts.
 Our current version is a PC-based solution in "driver-detection-system" forder that simulate the real-time app behavior.
 The actual app is still in progess and will be released in the future.

-Also in the DNN work folder, we includes some deep neural based algorithm that unable to demo here due to the hardware and dataset limited.
-People who are interested in futher developing are welcomed to use those algorithms.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.